Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/layout/breakpoints.md

 - **Use media queries to architect your CSS by breakpoint.** Media queries are a feature of CSS that allow you to conditionally apply styles based on a set of browser and operating system parameters.
 We most commonly use `min-width` in our media queries.

-- **Mobile first, responsive design is the goal.** Boosted's CSS aims to apply the bare minimum of styles to make a layout work at the smallest breakpoint, and then layers on styles to adjust that design for larger devices.
+- **Mobile first, responsive design is the goal.** OUDS Web's CSS aims to apply the bare minimum of styles to make a layout work at the smallest breakpoint, and then layers on styles to adjust that design for larger devices.
 This optimizes your CSS, improves rendering time, and provides a great experience for your visitors.

 ## Available breakpoints

-Boosted includes six default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
+OUDS Web includes six default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
 These breakpoints can be customized if you're using our source Sass files.

 {{< bs-table "table" >}}
 | Breakpoint | Class infix | Dimensions |